Translation lookaside buffer: Multiple TLBs

 Similar to caches, TLBs may have multiple levels.
 CPUs can be (and nowadays usually are) built with multiple TLBs, for example a small L1 TLB (potentially fully associative) that is extremely fast, and a larger L2 TLB that is somewhat slower.
 When instruction-TLB (ITLB) and data-TLB (DTLB) are used, a CPU can have three (ITLB1, DTLB1, TLB2) or four TLBs.

 For instance, Intel's Nehalem microarchitecture has a four-way set associative L1 DTLB with 64 entries for 4 KiB pages and 32 entries for 2/4 MiB pages, an L1 ITLB with 128 entries for 4 KiB pages using four-way associativity and 14 fully associative entries for 2/4 MiB pages (both parts of the ITLB divided statically between two threads) and a unified 512-entry L2 TLB for 4 KiB pages, both 4-way associative.

 Some TLBs may have separate sections for small pages and huge pages.
-For example, Intel Skylake microarchitecture separates the TLB entries for 1GiB pages from those for 4KiB/2MiB pages.
+For example, Intel Skylake microarchitecture separates the TLB entries for 1 GiB pages from those for 4 KiB/2 MiB pages.

 TLB-miss handling

-Two schemes for handling TLB misses are commonly found in modern architectures:
+Three schemes for handling TLB misses are found in modern architectures: